Using On Duty groups

 To create an on-duty user group, use the "Add on-duty group" from the rotation command bar.

 In this case, you can choose an existing group from the list.
-If you do not have enough permission, you will get an error while saving your changes.
+If you do not have sufficient permissions, you will receive an error when saving your changes.

 Group Membership

-By default, duty change will clean the group membership and replace it with the new user(s) on duty.
+By default, a duty change cleans the group membership and replaces it with the new user(s) on duty.

-If you want the bot to only add and remove the user going on and off duty, and leave the other users is, remove the flag from "Clean on-duty group on duty change".
+If you want the bot to add and remove only the user going on and off duty, and leave the other users as they are, remove the flag from "Clean on-duty group on duty change".

-Another crucial aspect to understand is that a Slack user group requires at least one member.
-This is a Slack stuff, and you cannot control it.
-If, for any reason, the last member of an on duty group needs to go off-duty (for example if you're using business hours rotations) then you can decide how the system should behave using the second option.
+Another crucial point is that a Slack user group requires at least one member.
+This is Slack stuff, and you cannot control it.
+If, for any reason, the last member of an on-duty group needs to go off-duty (for example, if you're using business hours rotations), then you can decide how the system should behave using the second option.

-If you chose "Leave the group active" the last member of the group will remain a group member and they will be removed once a new member will go on duty.
-Otherwise, if you select "Disable the user group", the system will try to disable the user group and enable it again once a new member is ready for duty.
+If you choose "Leave the group active," the last member of the group will remain a group member, and they will be removed once a new member goes on duty.
+Otherwise, if you select "Disable the user group", the system will attempt to disable it and re-enable it once a new member is ready for duty.

-Keep in mind this option requires the ability to manipulate user groups.
-If the bot doesn't have this right, the system will behave like "Leave the group active" is selected.
+Keep in mind that this option requires the ability to manipulate user groups.
+If the bot doesn't have this right, the system will behave as if "Leave the group active" is selected.

-If you disable a rotation, the on-duty group will be removed from the rotation and it will not be automatically restored if you enable the rotation once more.
-You will have to connected the on-duty group again manually from the Slack interface.
+If you turn off a rotation, the on-duty group will be removed from it, and it will not be automatically restored when you re-enable the rotation.
+You'll need to reconnect the on-duty group manually in the Slack interface.